rochesebastien/french_words_api/README.md

  ```bash
 npm run start
 ```
-# Copyright
+# Copyright & Token
 You are free to download this API for your project, but if you do it, please credits me somewhere and link to this repository.
-Thanks you
+To have access to the API you need to message me for a token access !

 ---
 Roche Sébastien - 2023